 Dewen Zhang, ’02 M.A.
 Historical Studies, Chinese history.
 Ph.D. at SUNY/Stony Brook, Chinese history.
 Her dissertation explored the precarious relationship between Chinese women and World War II, 1937-45 (known in China as the Anti-Japanese War of Resistance).
-Just got a tenure track Assistant Prof. position teaching Chinese and Asian history at Randolph Macon in Ashland, VA.
+Dewen is an Assistant Prof. in Chinese and Asian history at Randolph Macon in Ashland, VA.

-Beth Tapscott, ’06 MA Historical Studies, defended her Ph.D thesis ‘Propaganda and Persuasion in the Early Scottish Reformation, c.1527-1557’ at the University of St. Andrews, UK, in 2013.
-Beth taught Dr. Froide’s History 470: Tudor and Stuart England in Fall 2013, at UMBC and will teach a course on the History of Christianity and the second half of Western Civ in Spring 2014.
+Beth Tapscott, ’06 M.A.
+Historical Studies, defended her Ph.D thesis ‘Propaganda and Persuasion in the Early Scottish Reformation, c.1527-1557’ at the University of St. Andrews, UK, in 2013.
+Beth taught Dr. Froide’s History 470: Tudor and Stuart England in Fall 2013, at UMBC and a course on the History of Christianity and the second half of Western Civ in Spring 2014.

-Joe Tropea ’06 History B.A. and ’08 MA Historical Studies, has made a documentary that he is currently screening around the country.
-“Hit & Stay” tells the story of nine Catholic activists who protested the Vietnam War by burning draft files in Catonsville on May 17, 1968. http://umbcinsights.wordpress.com/2013/05/01/joe-tropea-06-history-b-a-and-08-historical-studies-m-a-in-the-baltimore-brew/
+Joe Tropea ’06 History B.A. and ’08 M.A.
+Historical Studies, has made a documentary that he is currently screening around the country.
+“Hit & Stay” tells the story of nine Catholic activists who protested the Vietnam War by burning draft files in Catonsville on May 17, 1968.
+He is the Curator of Films and Photographs and Digital Project Coordinator for the Maryland Historical Society. http://umbcinsights.wordpress.com/2013/05/01/joe-tropea-06-history-b-a-and-08-historical-studies-m-a-in-the-baltimore-brew/

-Yiqing Chen, ’08 Historical Studies, Chinese history.
-Worked at US-China Exchange agencies in DC for a couple of years, now has her own company offering Chinese language/Education on China/Consulting for government agencies and businesses in Los Angeles, California.
+Yiqing Chen, ’08 Historical Studies, Chinese History.
+Worked at US-China Exchange agencies in DC for a couple of years, and now has her own company offering Chinese Language/Education on China/Consulting for government agencies and businesses in Los Angeles, California.

 Teresa Foster, ’09 GWST and History BA, ’11 M.A.
 Historical Studies, and currently a LLC/History Ph.D. candidate, won a 2013-2014 Wing Graduate Fellowship from the Maryland Historical Society to carry out research for her thesis work on female convicts in the Chesapeake.